The Dunard Centre: Reception from the arts and heritage community

 A local heritage group, the Cockburn Association, supported the plans, saying they "welcome the considerable effort the developers have undertaken to positively consult with a wide variety of stakeholders".
 The group believed the building would "contribute significantly to the artistic life of the city" and serve as a catalyst for the revitalisation of the surrounding area.
 The group praised a number of aspects of the Dunard Centre proposal, such as the public access through the site's ground floor lobby, although they requested legal recognition of this right-of-way for the long term, and the site's strong transport links and proximity to tram and bus stops and Waverley Station.
 However, the Cockburn Association stipulated a number of recommendations they had for the project that the annex block rooftops feature simple, clear roof detailing to avoid large sections of panelling, or that the building's final surface finishes be made to acknowledge the surrounding buildings’ stone exteriors.
 They also had concerns about concert attendees' cars overstraining parking in the New Town.
 They sought to encourage attendee parking within the St James Centre development, possibly through a relationship providing reduced evening parking rates.
 The group also proposed that there be an integration between public transport and concert ticketing, such as free bus or tram tickets being included, to encourage its usage.

-The Edinburgh International Book Festival expressed an interest in holding future events in the Dunard Centre, which is located at the opposite end of George Street from their current site in Charlotte Square.
+The Edinburgh International Book Festival expressed an interest in holding future events in the Dunard Centre, which is located at the opposite end of George Street from the site in Charlotte Square which was their base from 1983 to 2019.

 Opposition from property developers

-The centre has been controversial with local businesses, however: the developers of the nearby St James Centre, TH Real Estate, lodged a complaint about the Dunard Centre's proposed lorry access, which would see daily HGV deliveries along a pedestrianised shopping street.
+The centre has been controversial with local businesses, however: the developers of the nearby St James Centre, Nuveen Real Estate, lodged a complaint about the Dunard Centre's proposed lorry access, which would see daily HGV deliveries along a pedestrianised shopping street.
 They also criticised the building's height, suggesting it would block views from and of their W Hotel as the well the building's large size and its facade, describing it as being made "entirely of concrete".
 In response, the Dunard Centre's owners threatened to sue the St James Centre's developers after they distributed letters urging surrounding residents and businesses to object to the concert hall's development.
 The Dunard Centre's developers claim the letters were factually inaccurate and that the hall would benefit the local area.
-TH Real Estate also complained that the Dunard Centre had not been made to bury their building services underground, which their neighbouring development had been forced to.
+Nuveen Real Estate also complained that the Dunard Centre had not been made to bury their building services underground, which their neighbouring development had been forced to.

 Gleneagles, a local hotel, also objected to the concert hall, saying they had not been included within the planning submission's noise impact assessment.
 The Dunard Centre's developers released a statement saying that the concert hall and studio space would feature "high sound insulation performance" and would thus provide "effective control of noise emissions to neighbouring buildings".